 Yet there’s a huge difference between the Holocaust and the tragedy of legal abortion in America.
 Germans risked imprisonment and worse if they sought to oppose the extermination of the Jews.
 But there is no such threat to Americans who take a stand against abortion.

-makes us complicit in this unspeakable crime against humanity.
+Our silent indifference makes us complicit in this unspeakable crime against humanity.

 (EDITOR’S NOTE – Kelly Boggs is a weekly columnist for Baptist Press, director of the Louisiana Baptist Convention’s office of public affairs, and editor of the Baptist Message (www.baptistmessage.com), newsjournal of the Louisiana Baptist Convention.)